scar1377/intro-week-solution/day_2/3_functions/notes.md

 // < is the "less than" comparison operator
 // this expression evaluates to or "works out to have the value of" true
 ```

-anat - > define evaluate!
-Tricky "work out the value of"